Traumatic Brain Injury, Concussions and Acquired Brain Disease CPANCF.COM

 All Rights Reserved:Clinical Psychology Associates of North Central Florida.
 CPANCF.COM (352) 336-2888

 A significant part of our practice involves performing comprehensive neuropscyhological evaluations of individuals who may have suffered neurological injury from trauma, strokes, toxic exposure or other means.
 Our office has more than 20 years of experience performing neuropsychological evaluations of children, adolescents and adults.
-Dr. Bordini is a neuropschologist who has testified as an expert in neuropsychology in federal and state jurisdictions in civil, administrative and criminal matters.
-Dr. Phalin has conducted research in the area of sports concussions.
+Dr. Bordini is a neuropschologist who has testified as an expert in neuropsychology in federal and state jurisdictions in civil, administrative, and criminal matters.
 We have extensive experience in performing private clinical neuropsychological assessments as well as forensic neuropsychological evaluations.

 Our office has performed neuropsychological evaluations by court appointment, plaintiff and defense requested neuropsychological Independent Medical Examinations (IME's), in death penalty cases and appeals, competency evaluations, requestst by Worker's Compensation carriers, Division of Vocational Rehabilitation, disability carriers as well as client's disability attorney-requested IME's.
-We have performed neuropsychological evaluations for fitness for duty requested by the Federal Aviation Administration, Hospitals, Employers, government agencies, and law enforcement agencies.
+We have performed psychological and neuropsychological evaluations for fitness for duty requested by the Federal Aviation Administration (FAA), hospitals, employers, government agencies, FDLE and other law enforcement agencies.
 We have experience evaluating impaired professions and evaluations requested by state licensing board programs such as the Physician's Recovery Network.

 We specialize in detailed comprehensive evaluations which often may take 2-3 full days to complete.
 Comprehensive neeuropsychological evaluations include expanded Halstead-Reitan Battery, Wechsler scales and measures of memory, language, motor and executive functioning, effort (test validity), and personality.
 Click for a list of commonly used neuropsychological tests in the United States.